vippsas/vipps-psp-api/vipps-psp-api.md

 receive a `HTTP 200 OK` response if the JSON payload was valid.
 The actual _processing_ of the data is done as a batch.

-The reasoning is that in designing the API this way, was that some partners wanted to send all status updates once a day.
-Based on this we created a service that can consume thousands of transaction updates in one operation.
+The reason for this is that some PSPs send Vipps all their status updates once a day.
+Based on this we created a service that can handle thousands of transaction updates in one operation.

 To avoid all of these updates being written to our database at once, with the resulting performance hit, we chose to defer these into a nightly batch job.